 In cases where the nerves or blood vessels surrounding the joint have been damaged, surgery may be necessary.
 Severe cases of dislocation may not be able to be treated by reduction, and surgery becomes a necessary procedure.

 After the bandage or splint has been removed, the entire area surrounding the joint, including the muscles, tendons and ligaments, will need to be strengthened.
 Physical and occupational therapists usually provide treatment at this juncture in order to restore the normal range of motion and strength, and to prevent further (or repeated) injury.

 The treatments that are involved in repairing a dislocated joint can be costly, leading to not only a pile of medical bills, but lost wages too.

 Contact Our Car Accident Lawyers

 If you or someone you love has sustained a dislocation in an accident that was caused by someone elses negligence, it is important for you to seek legal guidance from an experienced law firm.
 If you are entitled to compensation from the losses and damages you have suffered, an attorney will be able to provide the knowledge and courtroom prowess needed to fight for your justice.

-Phillips Law Group is dedicated to assisting injury victims in Utah and Arizona.
+The car accident lawyers at Phillips Law Group are dedicated to assisting injury victims in Utah and Arizona.
 Our main office is located in Phoenix, and we proudly serve clients from the following areas:

 - Bronze Boot